 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Speaking - Talking to others to convey information effectively.

 A major in instructional media will prepare for your careers in which the following abilities are important:

-What Can You Do With an Instructional Media Major?
+What Can You Do With a Instructional Media Design Major?